Click here to view a presentation on what is RQA?

 As an Association dedicated to informing and advancing its members, we provide status and visibility for individuals concerned with the quality of research and development concerning pharmaceuticals, agrochemicals, chemicals and medical devices.
 Since its inception in 1977 the Association has grown and developed to reflect regulatory changes, the impact of regulatory inspection and the changing structure and needs of industry.

-1. To develop and promote quality standards in scientific research.
+To inspire quality, integrity and compliance in scientific research.

 RQA membership comprises: